linpengcheng/PurefunctionPipelineDataflow/README.md

       applications with a separate compatibility layer.
     - Apple's Mac OS X uses an independent compatibility layer to support legacy applications of System OS.
+    - The integration layer is similar to an e-commerce platform (warehouse), and a shop (subsystem) is similar to a workshop, but each shop (or consumer) only needs to conduct purchase and sales activities and exchanges through the e-commerce platform.There is no need for direct communication or Pay attention to the details of how the product (data) is formed or circulated.

 - Computer model: